-While doing your BA research, you'll find lots of positive and also plenty of negative stories out there.
+While doing your breast augmentation research, you'll find lots of positive and also plenty of negative stories out there.
 Surgery comes with risks and sadly, for a small number of women, complications do occur.

-But what if you just don't like your implants?
+But what if you just don't like your breast implants?
 What then?

-Thankfully most women are happy with their decision to get implants and are satisfied with their surgical outcome.
+Thankfully most women are happy with their decision to get breast implants and are totally satisfied with their surgical outcome.

 But, over on the darker side of breast implants, there are women who never adjust to their implants and experience feelings of regret, remorse and disappointment.

 I don't claim to be an expert in the psychological side of breast implants by any means!
-But, from what I've read, when you have strong feelings of remorse after a BA it can often be because your expectations were unmet.
+But, from what I've read, when you have strong feelings of remorse after a breast augmentation it can often be because your expectations were unmet.

-The healing journey after a BA is likely to include some fleeting feelings of buyers remorse.
+The healing journey after a breast augmentation is likely to include some fleeting feelings of buyers remorse.

 What did I do?!

-You should wait until your girls have fully settled (at around the 6-month mark) before making a final judgment on your outcome.
+You should wait until your breast implants have fully settled (at around the 6-month mark) before making a final judgment on your outcome.
 Patience really is key.

 Most of your boobie bummers (including the boobie blues) go away once you've had time to adjust and you've hit your healing stride.